• Podcast

 This is a question that I asked myself often.
 What was I scared of?

-Step one of working through any fear surrounding giving birth is figuring out what you are scared of.
-In the beginning of my pregnancy, I had so much fear surrounding what questions others would ask me.
+Step one of working through any fear surrounding giving birth is to determine what you are scared of.
+For example, in the beginning of my pregnancy, I had so much fear surrounding what questions others would ask me like…

 • Wouldn’t a repeat C-section be safer than a VBAC?